Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Methods

 \subsection{Numerical approach}

 Asymmetric line-shapes being a symptom of electron scattering on a side level can be practically investigated by inspection of time-dependent charge current induced by a bias voltage.
-Our aim is to calculate the charge current $I_{L}(t,eV)$ flowing through one of the metallic electrodes upon bias voltage $V$ applied to another one ($e$ denotes the elementary charge).
-We assume that chemical potential of SC electrode and metallic $R$ electrode are equal and we measure the energy with respect to these potentials ($\mu_{SC}=\mu_{R}=0$).
+Our aim is to calculate the charge current $I_{L}(t,eV)$ flowing through one of the metallic electrodes upon bias voltage $V$ applied to another one ($e$ denotes the elementary charge), i.e., the source-drain voltage between the normal electrodes.
+We assume that chemical potential of the SC electrode and the metallic $R$ electrode are equal and we measure the energy with respect to these potentials ($\mu_{SC}=\mu_{R}=0$).
 The pronounced resonant features can be inspected in differential conductivity $G(t,eV)=\frac{d }{d V}I(t,eV)$.
-The charge flowing through $L$ electrode is given by average change of the electron number in $L$ lead
+The charge flowing through $L$ electrode is given by average change of the electron number in the $L$ lead

 where $N_{L \sigma} = \Sigma_k \hat{c}^{\dagger}_{k L \sigma} \hat{c}_{k L \sigma}$.